trstringer/trstringer.github.io/_posts/2020-10-19-github-actions-multiline-strings.md

 tags: [devops, github]
 ---

 It is common in a pipeline to have operational steps share data.
 Typically that's in the form of an **output** from one step, and an **input** to another step.
-With GitHub Actions, this might be trickier than expected.
+With GitHub Actions, this might be trickier than expected if you are working with multiline strings.
 Let's take a look at a few points.

 ## Single line output